ace-diff/ace-diff/README.md

 ## Ace-diff

-### WORK IN PROGRESS.
-Should be done today or tomorrow (March 7th, 2015)

-This is a plugin for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from one doc to the other.
+This is a wrapper for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from one doc to the other.
 You've seen it a billion times; this is an Ace Editor-compatible one. :)